kjolley/BIGSdb_documentation/dbase_setup.rst

     batch adding an isolate record or using the submission system, but a null value can be explicitly set using the value 'null'.
 The use of this is to encourage submitters to include a value for this field if it is available, while still allowing empty values if it is not.

+* separator

+  * Optional string to place between field prefix value and field value if the prefixes attribute is defined.

 * userfield